Blog / Reviews

 Reviews aren't just nice to have.
 They directly affect whether you show up in searches at all.
 Google uses review quantity, quality, and recency as key ranking factors for local SEO.

-How Reviews Affect Your Google Rankings
+How Do Reviews Affect Your Google Rankings?

 Google looks at five main things when deciding which businesses to show in the Map Pack: